 For Medical Device companies, we tend to recommend using LinkedIn and Twitter, which are used more often for business networking than other social media platforms.
 For Medical Device companies with an e-commerce site and a product that is sold directly to patients, we’d recommend venturing onto other platforms like Facebook and Instagram.

 If you would like to learn more about social media platforms, check out our article on which social media platform is best for Medical Device marketing.

-One great place to start with your Medical Device social media marketing is to look at what your competition is doing.
-See what channels they’re using, what sort of content they’re posting and what their following is like.
 This will help to give you ideas on what is already out there, and how you can stand out.

 Therefore, your social media needs to match your website, leaflets and exhibition branding, otherwise, the brand will feel disjointed, and you will lose authenticity.

 Once you have chosen your channels and had a look at what’s out there, you need to ensure there’s consistency in your posts, and this starts with creating guidelines.
 These guides need to be in line with your general brand guidelines, in order to ensure there’s consistency across all of your marketing efforts.
 They should also layout the visual aspects of your post, to ensure that there is consistency in the look of your social media, to create a recognisable brand.

 More importantly, your social media guidelines should determine a tone of voice for your posts that are in line with your brand personality.
 There are lots of different brand personalities, but many fall within a group of 12 archetypes, which we’ll be discussing in a future article.

 Not only will this help to give you consistency in what and how often you post, but it will also allow you to plan in any upcoming events or holidays.